-Children learn to interact in relation to others with care, empathy and respect

-- show interest in other children and being part of a group - spend a large proportion of their time with peers - establish and maintain relationships with peers - engage in and contribute to play and leisure experiences - express a wide range of emotions, thoughts and views constructively - empathise with and express concern for others - display awareness of and respect for others' perspectives - reflect on their actions and consider consequences for others - learn to control strong emotions and impulses

-- organise environments and spaces in ways that promote small and large group interactions and meaningful play and leisure - model care, empathy and respect for children, staff and families - initiate one-to-one interactions with children - model explicit communication strategies to support children to sustain productive relationships with other children in play and social experiences - acknowledge children's complex relationships and sensitively intervene in ways that promote consideration of alternative perspectives and social inclusion involves taking into account all children's social, cultural and linguistic diversity (including learning styles, abilities, disabilities, gender, family circumstances and geographic location) in program decision-making processes.
+Children learn to interact in relation to others with care, empathy and respect This is evident, for example, when children: Educators facilitate this, for example, when they: show interest in other children and being part of a group spend a large proportion of their time with peers establish and maintain relationships with peers engage in and contribute to play and leisure experiences express a wide range of emotions, thoughts and views constructively empathise with and express concern for others display awareness of and respect for others' perspectives reflect on their actions and consider consequences for others learn to control strong emotions and impulses organise environments and spaces in ways that promote small and large group interactions and meaningful play and leisure model care, empathy and respect for children, staff and families initiate one-to-one interactions with children model explicit communication strategies to support children to sustain productive relationships with other children in play and social experiences acknowledge children's complex relationships and sensitively intervene in ways that promote consideration of alternative perspectives and social inclusion involves taking into account all children's social, cultural and linguistic diversity (including learning styles, abilities, disabilities, gender, family circumstances and geographic location) in program decision-making processes.
 The intent is to ensure that all children's experiences are recognised and valued.
 The intent is also to ensure that all children have equitable access to resources and participation, and opportunities to demonstrate their understandings and to value difference.